Shark Diving Tours

 Sharks are everywhere in the ocean wilderness from the southern shores of Patagonia to the tropical waters of the Mediterranean to the icy coast of Alaska.
 Sharks are a mystery.
 They intrigue us, exhilarate us, and scare us.
 To dive with sharks and to see the king of the seas in its natural habitat is a great way to test your courage.

 Shark tourism is adventure at its finest.
 Have you ever caught a glimpse of a shark in your underwater travels, cruised over a sleeping nurse shark in a reef dive in Aruba, or spotted a black tipped reef shark shopping for dinner as you drift by in Phuket.
 Seeing a shark gets the adrenaline flowing.
 Sharks swim close to shore and deep in open water.
+They are rarely seen, but one has to wonder how often they see us.

 Spotting a shark on a normal dive is not what shark diving is about.
 Shark diving is a true stare-danger-in-the-face adventure.
 People travel the world just to dive with sharks.
 South Africa’s Shark Alley, the Bahamas Tiger Beach, whale shark diving in Thailand and Honduras, Mexico’s Isla Guadalupe, or Australia’s Southern Coast are just a few hot spots for shark diving.